iterative/dvc.org/content/docs/dvclive/live/log_image.md

 ## Parameters

-- `name` - name of the image file that this command will output
+- `name` - name of the image file that this command will output.

 - `val` - image to be saved.
 See the list of supported values in the [Description](#description).